About The Audio Content Fund

 The Audio Content Fund is funded by DCMS

 The Audio Content Fund is a not-for-profit company supported by a grant from the UK Government’s Department of Digital, Culture, Media and Sport (DCMS).

 In October 2018 the Government announced its plans for a three year ‘contestable fund’ pilot scheme of up to £60million that will support the provision and plurality of public service content in genres and networks where it is currently financially difficult to fund production.

-This included plans for the launch of a new Audio Content Fund, which will assign up to £3million to support a broad range of public service audio content, on a wider range of UK radio stations (this was eventually increased to £3.7m).
+This included plans for the launch of a new Audio Content Fund, which would assign up to £3million to support a broad range of public service audio content, on a wider range of UK radio stations (this was eventually increased to £3.7m).